Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

 - The Heat rank 29th in possessions per game with 99.2.
 His opponents, the Knicks, have one of the slowest tempos with 101 possessions per contest.

-- Allowing 113.1 points per game, the Knicks are the 12th-ranked squad in the NBA defensively.
+- Allowing 113.1 points per game, the Knicks are the 12th-ranked squad in the league defensively.

-- On the glass, the Knicks are ranked seventh in the NBA, giving up 42 rebounds per game.
+- On the glass, the Knicks are ranked seventh in the NBA, conceding 42 rebounds per contest.

-- Conceding 25.1 assists per game, the Knicks are the 13th-ranked squad in the league.
+- In terms of assists, the Knicks are 13th in the league, giving up 25.1 per contest.

-- The Knicks are the 25th-ranked squad in the NBA at allowing threes, giving up 13 made 3-pointers per game.
+- The Knicks allow 13 made 3-pointers per contest, 25th-ranked in the league.

 Caleb Martin vs. the Knicks